River cleanups are a key to keeping rivers beautiful, here are few ways you can help:

 --Record the names, addresses, and phones of all volunteers and sponsors.

---Report the results to local media, sponsors, and other organizations. - Evaluate the cleanup, and make suggestions for next time.
+--Report the results to local media, sponsors, and other organizations.

 - Adopt the river after cleanup.
 Make plans that will keep it clean and monitor water quality.